ArmanTursun/coding_questions/README.md

 ## [LeetCode](/LeetCode)
 Questions in LeetCode are categorized by difficulty.
-The number in the question title represents the question number in LeetCode.
+The number in the title of the question represents the question number in LeetCode.

 Updating.